jhauschild/lecture_comp_methods/README.md

 For some exercise, we provide some codes implementing various algorithms, as pure python 3 files with `*.py` filenames, and some data files, included in the folder `exercises`.
-The solutions to the exercise are provided as jupyter notebooks (formerly known as ipython notebooks), with `*.ipynb` filenames.
+The solutions to the exercise are provided as jupyter notebooks (formerly known as ipython notebooks), with `sol*.ipynb` filenames.
 If the exercise asked to modify a function, it is copied into the notebook, leaving the original templates `*.py` untouched as provided on the course webpage.

+## Setup
+If you are completely new to python, a good introduction for our course are the scipy lectures

 If you have a laptop, a very good python distribution is provided by Anaconda, available at https://www.anaconda.com/download.
 It ships with jupyter, uses Intel MKL and comes with the numba package.